mbrahma19/NaiveTicket/README.md

 * Create another ticket machine for tickets of a different price.
 	* Buy a ticket from that machine.
 	* Does the printed ticket look different?
+		- Majority of it is the same but the price changes

 ### Exercise 2.6
 * Write out what you think the outer wrappers of the `Student` and `LabClass` classes might look like – do not worry about the inner part.